UltimaScripts/PublicScriptLibrary/README.md

 BCrowly Folder is examples from Discord posted by BCrowly

+Kevin Folder is examples from Discord posted by Kevin_

 ## Warning ##
 Always be careful running other users scripts.
 ClassicAssist uses ironpython and can access files or even keystrokes.